Regents' Professor

 Professional Website

-Dr. Amanda Murdie is the Georgia Athletic Association Professor of International Affairs and Head of the Department of International Affairs.
+Dr. Amanda Murdie is a Regents’ Professor, Georgia Athletic Association Professor of International Affairs, and Head of the Department of International Affairs.
 Dr. Murdie was the 2023 recipient of the Karl Deutsch Award from the International Studies Association.
 This award “is presented annually to a scholar who is judged to have made (through a body of publications) the most significant contribution to the study of International Relations and Peace Research.”
 A recent article identified her as one of the top five most productive researchers in the cross-disciplinary field of human rights from 1990 to 2020 (Severo et al. 2021).
 From 2018 through 2022, she was Editor-in-Chief of International Studies Review.
 She also co-edited the University of Georgia Press Studies in Security and International Affairs Book Series.

 Dr. Murdie studies International Relations, specializing in the behavior of international non-governmental organizations (INGOs) and their interactions with states, local populations, and intergovernmental organizations (IGOs).
 Most of her work is in the areas of human security, human rights, conflict processes, and development.
 She has published over eighty articles and book chapters in such journals as Journal of Politics, British Journal of Political Science, and International Organization.
 Dr. Murdie has worked with both the policy and the NGO communities to develop new quantitative measures that capture the power of human security INGOs and track the spread of human security norms among non-state actors.
 Before coming to UGA in 2016, Dr. Murdie was a professor at Kansas State University and the University of Missouri.